pipe-cd/pipecd/cmd/piped/README.md

 ## How to run Piped agent locally

-1. Prepare the piped configuration file.
+1. Prepare the piped configuration file `piped-config.yaml`.
 This is an example configuration;
-    ```yaml:piped-config.yaml
+    ```yaml
     apiVersion: pipecd.dev/v1beta1
     kind: Piped
     spec: